Carbon Steel Katana Canada: Ultimate Guide for Collectors 2026

 • 1095 high-carbon steel providing superior edge retention (60 HRC)

-• Battle-worn look with authentic weathering effects
+• Battle-worn aesthetic with authentic weathering effects

 • Apocalypse-ready appearance capturing the character's essence